SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 ### TCE - Lurking in the distance with WEX
 The recently announced EB-series will feature not one but TWO new timers.
 Nothing is currently known about the TCE other than it can output 8 PWM channels in some configurations, and six in others, and that it's a 16-bit timer, and that it has WEX.
-Whether these are independant channels or whether half of them must be the inverse of the other half is not known (that has precedent on classic AVRs.
+Whether these are independent channels or whether half of them must be the inverse of the other half is not known (that has precedent on classic AVRs.
 I would have hoped they have learned).

 WEX is a feature from xMega.
 One hopes it has been streamlined, as it was incomprehensible there. (like everything else).
 It allowed generation of enhanced resolution PWM, and probably some other things.
 Only time (specifically the moment that datasheet is released) will reveal whether WEX is friendly, or the heinous supervillian WEX Luther....